dotnet/docs-aspire/docs/storage/includes/storage-app-host.md

 When you add an `AzureStorageResource` to the app host, it exposes other useful APIS to add Azure Blob, Queue, and Table storage resources.
 In other words, you must add an `AzureStorageResource` before adding any of the other storage resources.

 > [!IMPORTANT]
-> When you call `AddAzureStorage`, it implicitly calls <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning*>—which adds support for generating Azure resources dynamically during app startup.
+> When you call <xref:Aspire.Hosting.AzureStorageExtensions.AddAzureStorage*>, it implicitly calls <xref:Aspire.Hosting.AzureProvisionerExtensions.AddAzureProvisioning*>—which adds support for generating Azure resources dynamically during app startup.
 The app must configure the appropriate subscription and location.

 #### Generated provisioning Bicep